-INDEPENDENT AUDITOR'S REPORT TO THE MEMBER OF
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBER OF RELIANCE JIO INFOCOMM PTE.
+LTD.

-Report on the Audit of the Financial Statements
+Report on the Audit of the Financial Statements Opinion

-Opinion

-We have audited the financial statements of Reliance Jio Infocomm Pte Ltd (the "Company"), which comprise the statement of financial position as at December 31, 2022, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 6 to 32.
+We have audited the financial statements of Reliance Jio Infocomm Pte.
+Ltd. (the "Company"), which comprise the statement of financial position as at December 31, 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, as set out on pages 6 to 31.

-In our opinion, the accompanying financial statements of the Company are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Company as at December 31, 2022 and of the financial performance, changes in equity and cash flows of the Company for the year ended on that date.
+In our opinion, the accompanying financial statements of the Company are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Company as at December 31, 2023 and of the financial performance, changes in equity and cash flows of the Company for the year ended on that date.